eProsima/Fast-DDS-docs/docs/fastdds/transport/datasharing.rst

 With traditional :ref:`comm-transports-configuration` delivery, the DataReader and DataWriter keep separate and independent histories, each one with their own copy of the sample.
-Once the samples is sent through the transport and received by the DataReader, the DataWriter is free to remove the sample from its history without affecting the DataReader.
+Once the sample is sent through the transport and received by the DataReader, the DataWriter is free to remove the sample from its history without affecting the DataReader.